Baldwin of Forde: Writings and studies

 Baldwin also collaborated with Bartholomew Iscanus on a Liber penitentialis, which is jointly ascribed to both of them in a Lambeth Palace manuscript, MS 235.
 Another work often attributed to Baldwin, the Ad laudem Bartholomaei Exoniensis episcopi de coloribus rhetoricis, survives in three manuscripts and a fragment of a fourth.
 A number of other works are known to have been authored by Baldwin, but do not survive.
 These include Carmen devotionis, which was seen by John Bale at Glastonbury Abbey in the 16th century.
 Other lost works were a commentary on the biblical books of Samuel and Kings, De sectis haereticis which existed at Christ Church Priory in the 13th century, and De orthodoxis fidei dogmatibus, which was seen by John Leland at Christ Church in the 16th century.
-Some of Baldwin's letters existed in manuscript form, although they appear never to have circulated as a collection, but they are no longer extant.
+Some of Baldwin's letters existed in manuscript form, although they appear never to have circulated as a collection; they are no longer extant.
 One of his letters is mentioned in a Rievaulx Abbey catalogue, and Leland mentions others in his works.

 Besides Baldwin's own writings, there is a decretal collection known as the Collectio Wigorniensis, still extant in manuscript (MS) form.
 It now resides in the British Library as Royal MS 10.A.ii.
 This collection may have belonged to Baldwin.
-It was probably compiled at Worcester Cathedral before December 1184, when Baldwin went to Canterbury, and besides a basic collection of Pope Alexander III's decretals it includes a number of letters from the papacy addressed to Baldwin as Bishop of Worcester and as Archbishop of Canterbury.
+It was probably compiled at Worcester Cathedral before December 1184, when Baldwin went to Canterbury, and besides a basic collection of Pope Alexander III's decretals, it includes a number of letters from the papacy addressed to Baldwin as Bishop of Worcester and as Archbishop of Canterbury.
 Although the main contents are unexceptional, the compiler of the work numbered the books and capitula into which the work was divided, an innovation that allowed for much more efficient use of the collection.
 It is likely that the compiler was one of Baldwin's clerks, and that this testified to Baldwin's continuing interest in canon law.
 The manuscript itself was likely owned either by Baldwin himself or a member of his household.

 The historian Frank Barlow stated that Baldwin was "one of the greatest English decretalists".
 His work was more influential in his inspiration and support for the development of decretal collections, rather than in terms of the actual influence of his judicial decisions themselves.
 Another collection of writings associated with Baldwin is the correspondence relating to his dispute with the Christ Church monks.
 The documents relating to this dispute, which dragged on into the archbishopric of Hubert Walter, are published in one whole volume of the Rolls Series, which was edited by the Victorian historian William Stubbs.